bgamari/ghc-wiki-import/extensible-records.md

-The other proposals allow labels to be arbitrary strings, and distinguish them by context.
+The other proposals allow labels to be arbitrary strings, and distinguish them from other objects by context.